Find out where you stand in the war of religion versus spiritual exploration. Learn how to make the world a better place to live.

 “Harmonizing religion and science makes you seem like an open-minded and reasonable person while asserting their incompatibility makes enemies and brands you as “militant.”
 The reason is clear: religion occupies a privileged place in our society.
 Attacking it is off-limits, although going after other supernatural or paranormal beliefs like ESP, homeopathy, or political worldviews is not.
 Accommodationism is not meant to defend science, which can stand on its own, but to show that in some way religion can still make credible claims about the world.” — Jerry A. Coyne

 The Tools of Spiritual Exploration

-Why don’t we call it consciousness exploration or something else?
-We choose the term spiritual exploration for two significant reasons.
+Why do we use these terms to explain these processes?
+We choose the terms spiritual and exploration for two significant reasons.

 First, we use these terms to keep the original teaching and techniques intact.
 The originators use spiritual vocabulary to describe these methods for some good reasons.
 For example, they use language about spirit and consciousness.
 They talk about the Soul as the Observer of our awareness.
 It’s the person we talk to inside our heads.

 Second, we want to honor the cultures that pioneered these methods.
 These tools are the spiritual heritage of humanity.
 You could describe these processes in several ways, such as awareness research or “developing human potential.”
 You could also call it the survey of the parameters perception or cognition methods.

 “A Eureka experience is a personal breakthrough characterized by the euphoric realization that; what you believe about spiritual reality is wrong.
 Joy rather than resignation is the effect when boundaries of belief and dogma are smashed to bits.” ― Guru Tua

 Religion versus spiritual exploration is a contrast between two very different paths.
 The battleground is your mind.
 Who is winning the war inside your head?
 Are you a vocal proponent of science or mythology?